Thomasstycke/Thomasstycke.github.io/index.md

 <p style="text-align: justify; text-justify: inter-word;">
 The type of cuisine may influence the likelihood of certain violations due to different cooking methods and ingredients.
 Despite these differences, we observed a consistent pattern across all cuisines: approximately 50% of inspections result in a Critical flag, while the remaining 50% receive a Not Critical flag.
-Figure 3 provides insights into the distribution of violations across various cuisines, uncovering some differences.
+<a href="#figure3">Figure 3</a> provides insights into the distribution of violations across various cuisines, uncovering some differences.
 While there's a consistent flag distribution, variations in violation types across cuisines suggest that specific culinary practices or ingredients may incline kitchens to certain types of violations.

 </p>